How Much Gold Is in a Dental Crown? A Detailed Guide for Dentists in 2026 | Dental Gold Experts

 2g crown20%0.013 troy oz~$39Lower

-*Estimated using approximate 2026 gold spot price of ~$3,000/troy oz.
+*Estimated using approximate current gold spot price near $4,000/troy oz.
 Actual values depend on live spot prices on day of assay.
 Additional palladium, platinum, or silver content adds further value not shown above.
+See the dental gold calculator for an estimate based on today's prices.

 🔬

-Find Out Exactly How Much Gold Is in Your Dental Crowns
+Find Out Exactly What's in Your Dental Crowns

-Written assay report All metals identified and paid Written assay report provided
+Written assay report included All metals identified and paid Fully insured shipping

 How Much Gold Is in a Dental Crown: What Dentists Should Do With Every Extracted Crown

-Now that you understand how much gold is in a dental crown — and how that translates to real dollar value — the practical question is what to do with every crown your practice extracts.
+Now that you understand the gold percentage in dental crowns — and how that translates to real dollar value — the practical question is what to do with every crown your practice extracts.
 The answer is straightforward: save everything, batch periodically, and submit to a specialist buyer who performs a genuine assay.

 • Use a dedicated collection container.
 A simple labeled jar or zip bag in the operatory is all it takes.
 The workflow requires nothing more than dropping extracted crowns and removed restorations in the same place every time.